Pylons/pyramid/docs/zcml/configure.rst

 -------------

-Because :term:`ZCML` is XML, and because XML requires a single root tag for each document, every ZCML file used by :mod:`repoze.bfg` must contain a ``configure`` container directive, which acts as the root XML tag.
+Because :term:`ZCML` is XML, and because XML requires a single root tag for each document, every ZCML file used by :mod:`pyramid` must contain a ``configure`` container directive, which acts as the root XML tag.
 It is a "container" directive because its only job is to contain other directives.